Florida Drug Addiction

 With millions of people from every ethnic group in the world traveling through Florida’s airports, bus stations, railways, and highways, drug traffickers can easily conceal themselves and their deadly cargo with little fear of detection.
 Travelers on cruise ships also bring drugs into the state, and, as in every other state, the U.S. Postal Service and package delivery services are unwitting couriers for drug traffickers.

-In ports in Miami, Tampa and Jacksonville, the constant movement of containers carrying cargo makes it very difficult to detect contraband.
+In ports in Miami, Tampa and Jacksonville, the constant movement of containers carrying cargo make it very difficult to detect contraband.
 In Miami alone, more than nine million tons of cargo pass through that seaport.
 In February 2009, customs officials selected a container that had just been shipped from Jamaica to Miami for a random inspection.
 That inspection found more than 3,400 pounds of marijuana hidden inside.

 Three High-Intensity Drug Trafficking Areas